-Our personality, mindset, attitude, behaviour etc are product of the thought pattern.
+Our personality, mindset, attitude, behavior, etc are products of the thought pattern.
 If we experience positive thoughts and emotions, it helps us in leading a healthy life.
-Otherwise, we face many psycho-somatic and life style diseases in our lives.
+Otherwise, we face many psycho-somatic and lifestyle diseases in our lives.

 The most fundamental aspect of all existence is impermanence.
 The concept of impermanence (anicca) forms the bedrock of the Buddha’s teachings.
 Reality is never static.

 For instance, in our physical bodies, billions of cells die and are replaced by fresh cells every day.
 Most parts of our body are changed in about 10 years.
 Likewise, everything in the universe is in a constant state of flux.
 Our life’s conditions are also changing all the time.
 However, we generally don’t notice it.

 Whenever there is change leading to disruption in our life, we resist.
 We don’t accept changes easily if they are not suitable and favorable to us.
 When we resist or react to them, suffering starts.
 This is one of the biggest causes of suffering in our life.
 If we are comfortable or getting attached to certain situations then we want the ‘status quo’ to be maintained.